MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-an-isochrone.md

 When you make a request by using one of the following URL templates, the response returns either a `IsochroneResponse` resource that contains the requested isochrone information or an `RouteProxyAsyncResult ` resource which contains information on the asynchronous request that was made to calculate an isochrone.
 For more information about these resources, see [Isochrone Data](../routes/isochrone-data.md).
 You can also view the example URL and response values in the [Examples](calculate-an-isochrone.md#examples) section.

-For geographic availability, see the travelMode parameter below.
+For Calculate an Isochrone geographic availability, see the travelMode parameter below.

 ## API Limits